evgenynacu/leveraged-defi-strategy-contracts/docs/adr/0002-command-based-execution.md

 - **Flash Loan Nesting**: Special handling needed for nested commands in flash loans

 ## Security Considerations

+### Command Restrictions
+- **NO Transfer operations:** Commands cannot move funds out of vault
+- All assets must remain in vault after command execution
+- Only vault logic (not keeper commands) can transfer assets to parent or users

+### Validation Requirements
 - Validate command sequences for known attack patterns
 - Add reentrancy protection for command execution
 - Ensure flash loan repayment is always possible
 - Validate slippage limits and deadlines for all swaps
+- Check that no commands attempt unauthorized token transfers

+### Invariants
+After executing any command sequence:
+- All borrowed flash loan funds must be repaid
+- All intermediate tokens must be converted to strategy assets
+- No tokens should be sent to external addresses
+- Vault's position must be internally consistent (collateral/debt ratios valid)

 ## Success Metrics
 - Command execution success rate > 99.5%